 We are committed to doing what we can to address the housing crisis and to develop more Supported Housing in Sussex.

-For more information on our housing or to discuss opportunities to develop Supported Housing in Sussex please contact our Director of Housing, Jim Aspdin, using the details below.
+To discuss opportunities to develop Supported Housing in Sussex, please contact our Director of Housing, Jim Aspdin, using the details below.